 As a parent, you may be wondering why pediatric dentistry is important for your child’s dental health.
 The answer is simple: children’s teeth are different from adult teeth, and they require specialized care to ensure they stay healthy and strong throughout their development.

-In this article, we will explore the importance of pediatric dentistry, what makes it different from adult dentistry, and why it matters for your child’s long-term dental health.
+In this article, we will explore the importance of Eugene Kids Dentist, what makes it different from adult dentistry, and why it matters for your child’s long-term dental health.

 What is Pediatric Dentistry?